 Veterinary SEO: How to Improve Your Practice’s Local Ranking On Google

-Pet owners rely on veterinarians like you to ensure their pets are taken care of properly and live a long and healthy life.
-When looking for a veterinary clinic, animal hospital, or veterinary hospital, many pet owners ask for recommendations or they will go on Google and search for one.
-The higher up you rank in the search results, the greater the likelihood potential clients will find your veterinary practice.
+Pet owners rely on veterinarians like you to ensure their pets are taken care of properly and live long and healthy lives.
+When pet owners search online for a veterinary clinic, animal hospital, or pet grooming services the goal is to have your practice appear at the top of the search results.
+The higher you rank in the search results, the greater the likelihood that potential clients will find your veterinary practice.
 This process can be achieved with veterinary SEO, a specific digital marketing strategy.

 According to Google search results, the first page receives 31% of all organic clicks, and the second-page results will only receive .78 percent of clicks.
 That’s a lot of clients you could be missing out on if you don’t rank on the first page of Google when pet owners search for your services.

 Search engine optimization (SEO) is the process of optimizing a website’s content to make sure your practice shows up when people search online for veterinary care services (pet dental care, wellness examinations, vaccines, and surgery in your local area.

 Keeping your veterinary practice optimized for search engines is a layered process.
-It requires the regular upkeep of your veterinary website and implementation of a veterinarian SEO strategy, which will help your practice be known on the internet.
+It requires the regular upkeep of your veterinary website and the implementation of a veterinarian SEO strategy, which will help your practice be known on the internet.
 Of course, you want your online presence to always look its best for any potential clients.

 The key to website upkeep and customer retention is to update your site frequently with fresh, unique, and informative veterinary content: add blogs that discuss pet home care, pet nutrition, and grooming, videos on how to groom your pet, or even how to give them their medication, informative clips on pet health, and articles from other pet care professionals, etc.